May 16, 2019

 “Me and Chris really bounce off each other, we can have a laugh, but also he’s there to guide me and help me.
 He encourages me to answer my own questions and has helped me find my voice.
 New Leaf has helped me find the real me.”

 Eventually, Amy was able to take control of her anxiety and start focusing on the future.
 She completed the Introduction to Counselling course and decided this was the route for her.
 “I’ve always wanted to be a Behavioural Counsellor.
-I wasn’t the best behaved kid at school, but I want to use my own experiences to help others.”
-Even through Amy thought she would never get back into education, on New Leaf she has completed an education course and is currently working on her Counselling Level 2 qualification.
+I wasn’t the best-behaved kid at school, but I want to use my own experiences to help others.”
+Even though Amy thought she would never get back into education, on New Leaf she has completed an education course and is currently working on her Counselling Level 2 qualification.

 Not only has New Leaf helped Amy get closer to finding a career she’s passionate about, but it’s also made her a better mother.